-- 1) maps of the local and regional water bodies, major and minor drainages, watercourses, wetlands and lakes; - 2) a description of the hydrological characteristics for each major drainage, watercourse, water crossing and culvert extension including discussion of bedload, erosion, flood levels and flows; - 3) a description of existing water quantity including timing and volume of peak and low flows; and, - 4) a description of existing water quality parameters for water bodies in the Project area and plans to augment the existing information where needed.
+- 1) maps of the local and regional water bodies, major and minor drainages, watercourses, wetlands and lakes: - 2) a description of the hydrological characteristics for each major drainage, watercourse, including discussion of bedload, erosion, peak flows, flood levels and flows; - 3) a description of the hydrological characteristics for each water crossing (existing bridges and culvert extensions) including structural design hydraulics such as peak flow, freeboard, and fish passage; - 4) a description of existing water quantity including timing and volume of peak and low flows; and - 5) a description of existing water quality parameters for water bodies in the Project area and plans to augment the existing information where needed.
 Sufficient parameters must be provided to allow an assessment of potential effects to applicable valued components.